mlcommons/modelbench/docs/suts-how-to.md

 api_key=<your API key>
 ```

-Your SUT UID will be `my/big_model:my_host:openai`, and you can use it with modelgauge and modelbench like this:
+Your SUT UID will look like `my/big_model:my_host:openai`, and you can use it with modelgauge and modelbench like this:

 ```bash
 poetry run modelgauge run-sut --sut my/big_model:my_host:openai --prompt "Why did the chicken cross the road?"